NeCTAR-RC/tutorials/_launching-virtual-machines/04-networks-secgroups-keypair.md

 Use the up-arrow button to select the `ssh` security group.

-positive
-: If you're following the Cloud Starter Curriculum, you created this in the tutorial *Security groups, the absolute basics*
+If you're following the Cloud Starter Curriculum, you created this in the tutorial *Security groups, the absolute basics* {: .callout-warning}

 ![Launch Security groups]({{ site.baseurl }}/assets/images/launching-virtual-machines/launch-secgroups.png)